-Handoffs between caregivers should place an emphasis on specific relevant information, separating the unimportant data and avoiding subjective interpretations.
+According to this recommendation, transfers of patients between health care practitioners should emphasize specific relevant information, separate from unimportant data, and should avoid subjective interpretations.
 The quality of the information has vital repercussions for the decision-making process and the delivery of proper care (12).
-The use of a structured communication format in patient handoffs assists in focusing on the important details and minimizes the likelihood of errors (17).
+The use of a structured communication format in patient handoffs helps professionals focus on the important details and minimizes the likelihood of errors (17).

-Two factors arise when discussing communication and patient handoffs:

-The tool - Most of the current literature concerning the issue of communication and patient handoff focuses on transferring patients between wards using an instrument tailored to the specific clinical field or hospital unit.
-Therefore, generalizability from these studies to the whole handoff process is limited.

-The setting - Many of the studies focus on the association between handoffs during shift changes within the ward and patient outcomes (11, 18, 19).
-Recent literature demonstrates a shift to focus on inter-departmental communication, when patients are transferred between wards, units or health care institutions (4).
+Two factors are of critical importance when discussing communication and patient handoffs.
+The first is the tool that is used.
+Most of the current literature concerning the issue of communication and patient handoffs focuses on transferring patients between wards using a communication instrument tailored to the specific clinical field or hospital unit, and therefore, the generalizability of the findings from these studies is limited.
+The second factor is the setting.
+Many studies have focused on the association between handoffs during shift changes within the ward and patient outcomes (11,18,19).
+However, recent literature shows a shift in focus to interdepartmental communication when patients are transferred between wards, units, or health care institutions (4).

-Our study aims to improve interface communication between intensive care units and general wards (medical and surgical) by providing a structured communication tool tailored specifically to their hand off needs.
-To our knowledge, this is the first national quality improvement project that describes the process of creating and implementing a communication handoff tool among the majority of hospitals in Israel, and measures the project leaders' evaluation of the whole process and their satisfaction from it .
-The aims of the project were: to implement a standardized communication transfer tool in all the general hospitals in Israel; to assimilate throughout the project a continuous active peer learning, to optimize the implementation strategies ; to examine and assess different aspects of the project components including the implementation process, team involvement similarities and differences between units and health care providers, and the tool; to evaluate overall team satisfaction.
+This quality-improvement study aimed to improve interface communication between intensive care units and general wards (medical and surgical) by providing a structured communication tool tailored specifically to their hand off needs.
+To our knowledge, this is the first national quality improvement project that describes the process of creating and implementing a communication handoff tool among the majority of hospitals in Israel and measures the participants’ evaluation of and satisfaction with the process.
+The aims of the project were: to implement a standardized communication transfer tool in all the general hospitals in Israel; to assimilate continuous active peer learning throughout the project to optimize the implementation strategies ; to examine and assess different aspects of the project components, including the implementation process, team involvement, similarities and differences between units and health care providers, and the tool itself; and to evaluate overall team satisfaction.

-This article presents the project’s stages (planning, implementation and evaluation), and draws conclusions for suggested national policy and regulations.
+This article presents the project’s stages (planning, implementation, and evaluation) and draws conclusions for suggested national policies and regulations.

 Methods